Jumps (If-Else)

 The logic described above is for RADIO, DROPDOWN, and CHECKBOX.

-Useful when a question is the destination of a jump, but all the following questions are the destination of other previous jumps the user might have skipped.
+It is particularly useful when a question serves as the destination of a jump, while subsequent questions are linked to other jumps the user might have skipped.

-If there is the need to have conditional questions within a group, the paper based approach will work.
-Something like: "If you answered B to previous question, tap on Next to go to the next section."
+If there is a need to have conditional questions within a group, the paper-based approach will work.
+Something like: "If you answered B to the previous question, tap on Next to go to the next section."
 Also, you could use README question types to offer even more instructions to the user.

 If your logic is more complex, try to restructure your form so you will not need to use a jump within a group.